sina-mansour/connectome-spatial-smoothing/README.md

 ---

+## Installation

+To use CSS functionality in your code, you can install the package with the following command:

+`pip install Connectome-Spatial-Smoothing`

+Then, you could simply use the package in your own code after importing:

+`from Connectome_Spatial_Smoothing import CSS as css`

+---

 We have provided a short jupyter notebook showcasing all the functionalities described above.
 You may use the following link to open [this notebook](https://github.com/sina-mansour/connectome-based-smoothing/blob/main/notebooks/example.ipynb) in an interactive google colab session:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/sina-mansour/connectome-based-smoothing/blob/main/notebooks/example.ipynb)